 For attractions, usual museums like Six District Museum and Castle of Good Hope costs around 50 ZAR (~ 3 USD).
 Even for the most expensive one – Robben Island, the ticket price was only 600 ZAR (~33 USD) covering a half-day journey.
 For food, all the restaurants are amazing with handsome offers.
 If you are looking for game meats, you can also buy them from supermarkets like Woolworths for cooking.

-In short, depending on your preference, you can definitely structure a super high-quality budget travel in Cape Town.
+In short, depending on your preference, you can definitely structure a super high-quality budget travel in Cape Town (one of the best destinations in Africa).

 How many days should I stay in Cape Town?